Skip to content

 • Typed, immutable configuration: Config is a frozen Pydantic model, ensuring every module receives canonicalized values (e.g., normalized URLs, integer coercions, validated Whisper models).
 This centralizes validation and guards downstream logic.

 • Resilient HTTP interactions: A per-thread requests.Session with exponential backoff retry (LoggingRetry) handles transient network issues while logging retries for observability.
+Retry counts and backoff factors are configurable via Config fields (http_retry_total, http_backoff_factor, rss_retry_total, rss_backoff_factor) with resilient defaults (8 retries / 1.0 s backoff for media; 10 retries / 2.0 s backoff for RSS).
+An additional application-level episode retry (episode_retry_max, default 1) re-runs the full episode download on transient network errors after urllib3 retries are exhausted.
 Model loading operations use retry_with_exponential_backoff for transient errors (network failures, timeouts).
+See CONFIGURATION.md -- Download Resilience.

 • Concurrent transcript pulls: Transcript downloads are parallelized via ThreadPoolExecutor, guarded with locks when mutating shared counters/job queues.
 Whisper remains sequential to avoid GPU/CPU thrashing and to keep the UX predictable.